From Resilience to Renewal

 Focusing on ready-to-scale solutions, the discussion will examine what it takes to move from pilots and fragmented interventions to integrated, system-wide climate and health implementation that is both durable and equitable.

-Closing Keynote Interview: From Pledges to Action: Visionary Leadership in a Climate Shocked World
+Closing Keynote: From Pledges to Action: Visionary Leadership in a Climate Shocked World

 Closing Remarks from The Conduit